 “Eating You Alive” explores the link between American dietary habits — like eating meat, dairy, and eggs — and the rise of chronic disease.
 The vegan health documentary stars actor Samuel L. Jackson, PCRM founder Dr. Neal Barnard, and James and Suzy Amis Cameron, among others.
 It has earned a lot of praise in the U.S, including from “The Big Bang Theory” star Mayim Bialik, who explained that the film doesn’t use “scare tactics or weird anecdotes.”
 She added, “It focuses on the medical impact of the way Americans are told it’s healthy to eat… If you watch one documentary about health, this should be it.”

-2013’s “Blackfish” tells the gripping story of SeaWorld’s captive whales and the trainers who participated in their suffering.
+The 2013 documentary “Blackfish” tells the gripping story of SeaWorld’s captive whales and the trainers who participated in their suffering.
 The film has had a lasting impact on the marine park, leading to a steady decline in ticket sales and boycotts.
 It was even responsible for the ending of “Finding Dory,” which switched its final plot to be more positive for marine animals, allowing the animated characters to escape their lives of captivity.

-You can watch “Blackfish” on Netflix.
+You can watch “Blackfish” on iTunes.

 22. ‘Running for Good’